 It’s ironic then, that the very thing most people roll out to begin their practice – a brightly colored yoga mat – can harm the environment and their health.

-To help you understand why traditional yoga mats are not sustainable, and what kind of yoga mat you should be looking for going forward, we’ve put together this guide to finding the perfect eco-friendly mat for your practice.
+To help you understand why traditional yoga mats are not sustainable, and what kind of yoga mat you should be looking for going forward, we’ve put together this guide to finding the perfect eco-friendly mat for your yoga practice.

 Jump straight into our recommendations in the table below, or scroll down to read more about the various materials yoga mats are made of, and why you should make the switch to an environmentally-friendly yoga mat!